kanata2/pipecd/docs/rfcs/0009-control-plane-without-k8s.md

 ## 2. Control Plane on managed container services (ex.
 ECS)
     ### Note:
     - Pipecd give the abstruct architecture for ECS.
-        - Give a sample repositpry that describes architecure by using Terraform.
+        - Give a [sample repositpry](https://github.com/pipe-cd/control-plane-aws-ecs-terraform-demo) that describes architecure by using Terraform.
+        - The architectures are different by each project, so create your best architecture with refering to this repository and docker-compose file.
     - They can easily use the managed database or storage system on cloud as datastore and filestore.

     ### Production Architecture on ECS